JazzMaster/LazGFX/2dBGI/README.md

 Get used to tangents, cosin, and sin usage--This IS COMPUTER SCIENCE afterall....<br>
 (Gimmie sum pi...)

-FreeImage needs to be added instead of SDL_image.
-It replaces it and adds better features.<br>
+I will get to this in a moment.

+GraphResult-

+		Who gives a flying fuck anymore?

+We have logging, we can fetch the SDL/LCL error(and possibly trace it)...why do we care about ancient ShortInt C-ish responses?

+** LOG EVERYTHING **<br>
+output it to stdout (console) if we can, write it out regardless.

+StdError (Linux) has to be redirected to be of any use, we have FULL CRT(ncurses-ish) "color text mode" access.<br>
+(Slap it all together and lets have sum pi)

+FreeImage needs to replace SDL_image routines.
+SDL_Image CAN be used, I would prefer FreeImage.<br>
 This will require it to be installed prior to compile time, however.

-IMG_ is SDL_image unit, not FreeImage.
+IMG_ is SDL_image, not FreeImage.<br>
 I have (german) sources for this somewhere...(another dev)

 (more depends hell)